incountry/sdk-nodejs/README.md

 #### Encryption key

-`secretKeyAccessor` is used to pass a secret to perform encryption.
+`secretKeyAccessor` is used to pass a secret used for encryption.
 Note: even though PBKDF2 is used internally to generate a cryptographically strong encryption key, you must make sure that you use strong enough password.
 Here are some examples how you can use `SecretKeyAccessor`.
 ```